Asymmetric All-Pay Auctions with Spillovers: Applications

 The WoA with costly preparation generalizes other perturbations that have a unique equilibrium.
-For example, \cite{abreu2000bargaining} and \cite{kambe2019n} extend the WoA to let a rational player's opponent be of an uncompromising type with positive probability, where ``uncompromising'' describes someone who bids (or exits at) infinity.
-Let $z_i$ denote the (known) probability that player $i$ is of an uncompromising type.\footnote{Note whether or not a player $i$'s opponent of the uncompromising type is the only unknown information to $i$.} Against such an opponent, a rational or compromising player loses with certainty.
-This is a special case of the WoA with costly preparation where $\varepsilon_i(s) := - \frac{z_{-i}}{1-z_{-i}} \ell_i(s)$.
+For example, \citet{abreu2000bargaining} and \citet{kambe2019n} extend the WoA to let a rational player's opponent be of an uncompromising type with positive probability, where ``uncompromising'' describes someone who bids (or exits at) infinity.
+Let $z_i$ denote the (known) probability that player $i$ is of an uncompromising type.
+Against such an opponent, a rational or compromising player loses with certainty.
+This is a special case of the WoA with costly preparation where $\varepsilon_i(s) := - (z_{-i}/(1-z_{-i})) \ell_i(s)$.

 This relationship sheds light on the uniqueness of equilibrium found in the WoA with an uncompromising type.
 Indeed, by adding the possibility of a never-yielding opponent, we effectively introduce an unavoidable cost that depends on the player's own score.
 As was shown in the WoA with costly preparation, this characteristic is actually sufficient for a unique equilibrium.